LucasIsasmendi/portfolio/languages/english/books/aep/ch8.md

 ### [V8.5 — Got it](engl.io/axf)
 got it: DA-da: [ˈgɑd‿ɪt|]
+- the flat T (d) the jar doesn't move, just the tongue tip

 ### [A8.3 — Linking Consonant to Vowel](engl.io/axh)
 - That’s what I thought: what I [wʌ‿daɪ]